MatthieuNimal/V2-EAZYBET/replit.md

-# EasyBet - Sports Betting PWA
+# EazyBet - Sports Betting PWA

 ## Overview

-EasyBet is a fictional sports betting Progressive Web Application built with Next.js 13.
+EazyBet is a fictional sports betting Progressive Web Application built with Next.js 13.
 The application simulates a sports betting platform with a gamified tap-to-earn system, using mock data and local state management.
 Users can place virtual bets on sports matches using two virtual currencies: coins (💰) and diamonds (💎).
 The app features a dark, modern UI inspired by betting platforms like Winamax, with a focus on mobile-first design and engaging interactions.

 ## User Preferences